kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

 all claims referenced by the Pod.
 Since the number of subrequests for each request is capped at 8, we will compute a score between 1 and 8 for each request, with 8 being the best (i.e. the first option was chosen) and 1 if the 8th subrequest was chosen.
+If there are more than one request using the `FirstAvailable` field the score from all of them will be added up to get the score for the pod on the node.
+Since
-We save the score of 0 in case we want to implement optional requests.
-Since the score for every node is computed based on the same claims, we end up with a ranking of the results from all nodes.
+the score for every node is computed based on the same claims, we end up with a ranking of the results from all nodes.